yonatanbe/git_workshop/exercises/reset.md

 * git reset --soft HEAD~
 * status & log && cat!

-see how your commit has been removed. the index is just the same as it was, with the your change still there. see also that your file has not changed!
+see how your commit has been removed. the index is just the same as it was, with your change still there. see also that your file has not changed!

 * commit your change again